Good leaders have mastered the art of delegating leadership.

 Here’s something we all know but tend to forget quite often:

 Not all tasks are equal.
 Some are a higher priority, while others can be delayed.
-Sometimes, certain tasks come up later but need to be completed before everything else.
+Sometimes, specific tasks come up later but need to be completed before everything else.

 This is why leaders need to plan.
-However, even after all the planning, urgent tasks can surface out of nowhere.
+However, even after all the planning, urgent tasks or projects can surface out of nowhere.

-In times like these, the best way out is for the leader to delegate.
+In times like these, the best way out is by delegating leadership.
 Jobs that do not require 100% expertise of the leader can be delegated.

 Now, the delegated task will be completed well in time.
 Similarly, whatever the leader is left behind doing can also be tackled urgently.